When the Chameleon Flowers Bloom: Publication

-Written and illustrated by Shiho Kido, When the Chameleon Flowers Bloom was first posted on Twitter on October 25, 2022, where it was well received by readers and won the grand prize of the Afternoon Four Seasons Award Autumn 2022.
-It started serialization in Kodansha's seinen manga magazine Monthly Afternoon on November 25, 2023.
+Written and illustrated by Shiho Kido, When the Chameleon Flowers Bloom was first published as a one-shot in Kodansha's seinen manga magazine Monthly Afternoon on October 25, 2022, after it won the Grand Prize of the Autumn 2022 Afternoon Shiki Shō (アフタヌーン四季賞).
+It was also posted in its entirety on Kido's Twitter account that same day, where it was well received by readers.
+It later officially began serialization in Monthly Afternoon on November 25, 2023.
 Kodansha has collected its chapters into individual tankōbon volumes, with the first one released on May 22, 2024.
-As of June 23, 2025, three volumes have been released.
+As of August 21, 2026, five volumes have been released.

 In February 2025, Kodansha began publishing the series in English on its K Manga digital service.